Animal and PetsLast Updated 25 Dec 2020

 - The form which came with the meter.

 This form contains only basic questions and can be filled in at the municipality.

-Customers can pay for the amount of water required at this standard rate and may use this water for as longs it lasts.
+Customers can pay for the amount of water required and use this water for as longs it lasts.
 Water can now only be paid for on your card.
 Payment by Direct debit for water is no longer possible.

 There is no longer a standard charge for 0 to 10 tons per month, this has been abolished and you now only pay for what you use.

 There is no more "builders tariff".
 All houses are now on the same normal house tariff.

 Please note - Before going to the Belediye to put money onto your water meter card, it is advised that you put your card into the water meter and press the black button once only, this downloads the information from the water meter to your card, so we may see the updated information on your water meter.